On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Luis Vega, Carlos J. Garc\'{i}a-Cervera for their advice and support.
+The author would like to thank Luis Vega, Carlos J. Garc\'{i}a-Cervera and Ananyo Dan for their advice and support, also to the anonymous referees whose suggestions have greatly improved this article.
 This work has been supported by the ERCEA Advanced Grant 2014 669689 - HADE, Severo Ochoa grant SEV-2017-0718, and the Basque Government BERC Program 2018-2021.